How to Naturally Treat Hemorrhoids

 Sometimes it’s easier to downplay the symptoms of hemorrhoids rather than deal with them, but remember that if your situation worsens, you’re more likely to require surgery at some point.
 That’s why it’s better to have healthy habits and try some natural remedies to improve them.

 Some tips to relieve and naturally treat hemorrhoids

 - Avoid diets that are very high in protein (such as the Atkins diet)

 - Get plenty of fiber from fruits, vegetables, whole grains, and legumes

 - Avoid foods that are high in sugar (sweets, candies, pastries, etc.)

-- Drink at least two liters of water a day in winter, and up to three during summertime
+- Drink at least four pints of water a day in winter, and up to six during the summer

 - Don’t drink too much coffee or alcohol